patrick-crawford/WEB422-Backup/notes/angular-components-example.md

 ng new animals --routing -S
 ```

-This will skip the testing, while still keeping the .html &amp .css files intact.
+This will skip the testing, while still keeping the .html &amp;.css files intact.
 Unfortunately, it will still generate a .git directory inside your newly created "animals" directory.
 Simply remove the .git directory to avoid using git in our solution.

 <br>